Shira Nayman: Personal life

 She lives in Brooklyn, New York, and Highland Park, New Jersey, with her husband, the psychologist and writer, Louis Sass.
 They have a son and a daughter together.
 She became a US citizen having lived there for 27 years.
 She was born a citizen of South Africa, before becoming an Australian citizen.

-Awards
+Recognition and awards

 Nayman has received three-year-long grants for fiction writing from the Australia Council for the Arts Literature Board.
 She is also the recipient of the Cape Branch Award for an Emerging Woman Writer (2011), and a fiction-writing grant from the Hadassah-Brandeis Institute (2011).

-Shira was a 2019 MacDowell Fellow.
+Nayman was a 2019 MacDowell Fellow.